Causes and Treatments of TMJ Disorder

 • Botox: Because Botox® is a quick, relatively painless non-invasive treatment that helps relax muscles and decrease pain, it is used for a variety of oral conditions.
 Dentists currently use Botox® for conditions such as bruxism, teeth grinding, migraines, TMJ syndrome, jaw pain, headaches, spontaneous/irregular jaw movements, gummy smile, lip enhancements, jawline slimming, establishing ideal lip lines and smile lines for aesthetic dentistry and control of drooling.

-At Woodcreek Dental Care, we choose from a variety of therapies for TMD, depending on its causes and severity.
+At Woodcreek Dental Care, we choose from a variety of therapies for TMJ, depending on its causes and severity.
 Mouthguards can be fitted to prevent damage from teeth grinding.
 If your TMD is caused by malocclusion, we also offer orthodontic treatment to adjust and balance your bite.

 You don’t have to live in pain from untreated TMJ.
 Visit Woodcreek Dental Care in Calgary for thorough examination and treatment.